sass/sass/proposal/color-4-new-spaces.md

 they do in Sass, they'll be serialized to special formats that preserves their out-of-gamut values:

-* Out-of-gamut RGB colors are serialized to `hsl()`, which per spec is not clamped at parse-time (although in practice browsers do clamp it at time of writing).
-This ensures that older browsers will still handle these colors correctly while still preserving the unclamped value for modern browsers (once they work per spec).
+* Out-of-gamut RGB colors are serialized to `hsl()`, the lightness channel and saturation upper bound of which per spec are not clamped at parse-time (although in practice browsers do clamp them at time of writing).
+This ensures that older browsers will still handle these colors somewhat correctly while preserving the unclamped value for modern browsers (once they work per spec).

 * Out-of-gamut Lab, LCH, OKLab, and OKLCH colors are serialized to `color-mix(in ..., color(xyz ...)
-100%, black)` to preserve both the original color space and the unclamped value.
+100%, black)` to preserve both the original color space and the unclamped value in conformant browsers.

 #### Changing Color Spaces